PierfrancescoSoffritti/android-youtube-player/README.md

 **If not set**, the player won't automatically play.

 In general you should use this attribute if you want your player to play only one video.
 This is not a rule, just best practice.
-In fact, even if you set the attribute it is still possible to play other videos programatically.
+In fact, even if you set the attribute it is still possible to play other videos programmatically.

 #### autoPlay
 This attribute expects a `boolean`.
 Its default value is `false`.